mohaEs/Batch-augmentation-paired-images-plus-landmark/README.md

-# Batch-augmentation-paired-images-plus-landmarks
+# Batch Augmentation for Paired Images and corresponding keypoints.

-Use this code for augmenting the paired images (e.g. images and their corresponding segmentation masks) and also landmarks.
+Use this code for augmenting

+- the paired images (e.g. images and their segmentation masks)
-# Image and keypoint augmentor
+- and corresponding landmarks.

 based on skimage and imgaug https://github.com/aleju/imgaug

 # Files!